Marco77-ops/LogisticSystem/README.md

 2. **Scan Service**: Records scanning events when shipments are scanned at various locations
 3. **Delivery Service**: Manages the delivery of shipments to their final destinations
 4. **Analytics Service**: Aggregates and analyzes shipment events using Kafka Streams
-5. **Notification Service**: Consumes events and provides notifications via REST endpoints
+5. **Notification View Service**: Consumes events and exposes notifications for the UI via REST

 ### Event-Driven Communication
 Services communicate asynchronously by publishing and consuming events via Apache Kafka.
 Each key business action triggers an event: